 - Interdisciplinary program prepares students to stand out from other medical professionals.

-- The University’s biomedical graduate program, innovative Medical School and top-notch Law School are accessible for mentorship opportunities.
+- The University’s biomedical sciences graduate program, innovative Medical School and top-notch Law School are accessible for mentorship opportunities.

 - Faculty with experience rooted in medicine and the humanities.